How much do polished concrete floors cost?

 Condition of the Existing Concrete Floor

-Light surface preparation, such as removing glue, dirt, grease, coatings, or blemishes, is typically included in the contract.
-Extensive concrete surface repairs like holes, cracks, or gouges cost $1 to $3 per square foot to fix.
-Cracks need to be filled with epoxy and sealed before polishing.
+Light surface preparation, such as removing glue, dirt, grease, coatings, or blemishes, is typically included in the estimate.
+Extensive concrete surface repairs like fixing holes, cracks, or gouges cost $1 to $3 per square foot.

 If the floor is in very poor condition, too wavy, needs extensive patching, is extremely porous, or is actively heaving, it may not be a good candidate for polishing and may need to be removed and re-poured.